 - Researching, analyzing, and summarizing best environmental practices at peer institutions on topics ranging from Energy & Buildings, to Climate Change, Environmental Justice, Waste Reduction & Diversion, Outreach & Engagement, Water Resources, Food & Dining, Purchasing, Transportation, Grounds, Open Space & Conservation and more, in order to develop and improve sustainability programs at UConn

 - Coordinating with other departments to implement ongoing campus sustainability outreach activities and annual events, such as EcoMadness, Earth Day Spring Fling, Green Game Day

 - Identify and pursue opportunities to advance environmental justice at UConn

 - Assisting with meetings of the University's Environmental Policy Advisory Council (EPAC) and its workgroups – this includes meeting preparations, presentations, notes, and identifying and following up on action items

-- Working with any workgroup, committee or task force, and/or supervisory staff to carry out the University’s 2020 Vision for Campus Sustainability & Climate Leadership
+- Working with any workgroup, committee or task force, and/or supervisory staff to carry out the University’s strategic sustainability plans

 - Assisting with sustainability publications such as the OS's newsletter and biennial sustainability progress report

-- Coordinating the efforts of student volunteers participating in Green Campus activities and events
+- Coordinating the efforts of student volunteers participating in campus sustainability activities and events

 - Compiling UConn's annual greenhouse gas inventory, and tracking and reporting about progress toward UConn’s Climate Action Plan and carbon-neutrality goals